Body politics research

 Changes in digital technology mean that bodies interact with cultural forms in new ways.
 Our research is exploring how cultural forms since the early modern period have conceptualised the body, giving valuable historical context for how the body might transform – and be transformed – by new media.

-We look at a range of disciplines, including literary and cultural studies, linguistics, and sociology.
+We look at a range of disciplines, including literary and cultural studies, linguistics, politics and sociology.
 We ask questions around the role that bodies play in the formation of identity, how the body is presented through performance, and how cultural representations of bodies have changed over time.
 We're also exploring the role that bodies play in the construction of concepts such as crime, celebrity, race, and the nation.

 This area of research considers the body (and its representations) across a range of disciplines, including literary and cultural studies, linguistics, and sociology.